ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 It may be of interest that the 1860 Census shows that there is a Betsey Mott born about 1807 living with Charles M. Pine.

-According to data provided by the [Empire State Postal History Society](https://www.esphs.org/), Charles was postmaster of what was then called the North Shore, Staten Island postoffice from 16 Dec 1850 to 26 Oct 1853.
-This postoffice became the West New Brighton station of Staten Island on 21 Jan 1917.
+According to data provided by the [Empire State Postal History Society](https://www.esphs.org/), Charles was postmaster of what was then called the North Shore, Staten Island post office from 16 Dec 1850 to 26 Oct 1853.
+This post office became the West New Brighton station of Staten Island on 21 Jan 1917.

 1860 – Staten Island’s first railroad begins operating – April 23rd.
 The first magnetic telegraph line reaches Staten Island – June.